-Do you ever experience pain in your knee that occurs during or after a sporting activity?
-There are a variety of causes that can contribute to knee pain, but one of the most common conditions is patellofemoral pain syndrome (PFPS).
+Do you ever experience pain in the front of your knee that occurs during or after a sporting activity?
+There are several causes that can explain the presence of such pain.
+Among these we find patellofemoral syndrome.

 Patellofemoral syndrome is characterized by symptoms that originate from the joint in front of the knee which is located between the kneecap and the femur (the patellofemoral joint).
 This is usually an irritation of the cartilage that lines the surface of the joint.

 When you bend and unfold your knee, the kneecap slides into a small groove located at the front of the femur.
 The quadriceps, the large muscle in the front of the thigh, passes above the kneecap to attach to the front of the leg.
 When the quadriceps contracts, the patella experiences compression in its groove on the femur.
 If we start a new activity or sport that involves strong, repeated contractions of the quadriceps, sometimes the resulting compression and friction exceed our capacity.
 Thus, the cartilage under the kneecap can become irritated and patellofemoral syndrome can appear.